 Don’t Get Feverish Over a Cat Bite

 If your cat does break your skin by biting (or scratching) you, it’s important to clean the wound with soap and warm water immediately.
 Cat bites and scratches can introduce bacteria or other pathogens into your body, including the bacteria that causes cat scratch disease (CSD), better known as cat scratch fever.
-About 40 percent of cats are infected with the CSD-causing bacteria (Bartonella henselae) which is commonly passed to cats from infected fleas.
+The CSD-causing bacteria (Bartonella henselae) is commonly passed to cats from infected fleas.

 Most cats don’t show signs of illness if they are infected with Bartonella henselae and most cases of CSD in humans aren’t serious (e.g., headache, fever, swollen lymph nodes).
 However, people with a weakened immune system may experience more serious complications.
 By using year-round flea preventatives, you can help prevent your cat from becoming infected with Bartonella henselae and avoid cat scratch fever.